-Section 1: The Mayor is authorized to execute the letter agreement attached hereto as Exhibit A with the Auditor of the State of Ohio for the services set forth therein in a total amount not to exceed \$46,863.00, and any additional work which would require an expenditure of funds above the \$46,863.00 shall be approved by this Council.
+Section 1: The Mayor is authorized to execute the letter agreement attached hereto as Exhibit A with the Auditor of the State of Ohio for the services set forth therein in a total amount not to exceed \$28,700.00, and any additional work which would require an expenditure of funds above the \$28,700.00 shall be approved by this Council.

-Section 2: The Director of Finance is authorized and directed to appropriate to a proper account the funds necessary for the agreement authorized in Section 1 of this Resolution.
+Section 2: If necessary, the Director of Finance is authorized and directed to appropriate to a proper account the funds necessary for the agreement authorized in Section 1 of this Resolution.